mzhKU/supplyTruck/readme.md

 Ongoing:
-- Refuel should also happen when cannon moves next to supply truck
+- Refuel when cannon moves next to base

 Todo:
+- What if a cannon moves inbetween a base and a supply truck?
+- On start, initialize a map with distances between all positions (must have zeroes on diagonal) to remove distance calculation
+- First version: enemy shots are indicated on the grid the user has to evade units from being hit
+- Add map to entity manager to fetch entities by name or id
 - Add a data header
 - API for agent control
 - Fuel level max limit -> cannot overfuel.